ml-jku/cloome/README.md

 However, contrastive learning has not yet been used for this type of multi-modal data, although this would allow to design cross-modal retrieval systems for bioimaing and chemical databases.
 In this work, we present a such a contrastive learning method, the retrieval systems, and the transferability of the learned representations.
 Our method, Contrastive Learning and leave-One-Out-boost for Molecule Encoders (CLOOME), is based on both CLOOB and CLIP and comprises an encoder for microscopy data, an encoder for chemical structures and a contrastive learning objective, which produce rich embeddings of bioimages and chemical structures.

-On the benchmark dataset ”Cell Painting”, we demonstrate that the embddings can be used to form a retrieval system for bioimaging and chemical databases.
+On the benchmark dataset ”Cell Painting”, we demonstrate that the embeddings can be used to form a retrieval system for bioimaging and chemical databases.
 We also show that CLOOME learns transferable representations by performing linear probing for activity prediction tasks.
 Furthermore, the image embeddings can identify new cell phenotypes, as we show in a zero-shot classification task.

 A pre-print is available [here](https://openreview.net/forum?id=OdXKRtg1OG).